Hejarshahabi/PySIC/README.md

-The ration of the division is set by user. **PySIC** gets features ( can be a stack of satellite images, NDVI index, Slope layer and..) and labels as **.tif** files as inputs and its output is a classification map with .tif format.
+The ration of the division is set by user. **PySIC** gets features ( can be a stack of satellite images, NDVI index, Slope layer and..) and labels as **.tif** files as inputs and its output is a classification map with .tif‌ format.
 In this package, before applying classification, some pre-processing steps including data scaling, standardizing and balancing are taken to reduce the inconsistency and imbalance among features and classes, respectively.
-The package is built on the libraries such as **Numpy**, **Pandas**, **Matplotlib**, **Scikit-Learn**, **imbalanced-learn**, and **GDAL**, therefore installing these libraries are required.
+The module is built on the libraries such as **Numpy**, **Pandas**, **Matplotlib**, **Scikit-Learn**, **imbalanced-learn**, and **GDAL**, therefore installing these libraries are required.
 Please do not use this package for commercial purpose without my explicit permission.